Ilemi Triangle

-Kenya now has de facto control of the area.
+Kenya now has de facto control of all the territory in the Ilemi Triangle up to the northern 1950 Sudanese Patrol Line.
 The dispute arose from the 1914 treaty in which a straight parallel line was used to divide territories that were both part of the British Empire.
-However the Turkana people—nomadic herders continued to move to and from the border and traditionally grazed in the area.
+However the Turkana people—nomadic herders—continued to move to and from the border and traditionally grazed in the area.

 The perceived economic marginality of the land as well as decades of Sudanese conflicts are two factors that have delayed the resolution of the dispute.

 Peoples

-The nomadic Turkana move in the territory between South Sudan and Kenya and have been vulnerable to attacks from surrounding peoples.
-The other peoples in this area are the Didinga and Topasa in South Sudan, and the Nyangatom (Inyangatom) who move between South Sudan and Ethiopia, and the Dassanech who live east of the triangle in Ethiopia.
+The nomadic Toposa move in the territory between South Sudan and Kenya and have been vulnerable to attacks from surrounding peoples.
+The other peoples in this area are the Didinga in South Sudan and Turkana in Kenya, and the Nyangatom (Inyangatom) who move between South Sudan and Ethiopia, and the Dassanech who live east of the triangle in Ethiopia.

 These pastoral people have historically engaged in raids on livestock.
 While in the past they used traditional weapons, since the nineteenth century onwards the use of firearms has been common.